 The other Canon ultra-wide-angle zoom lens I love is the Canon EF 16-35mm f/4L IS USM Lens.
 This EF lens gives up the f/2.8 aperture, a significant loss for stopping action including the night sky and for creating a blurred background.
 Again, 16mm is not as wide as 15mm.

-In the image quality comparison, again factoring for the different test cameras, the two lenses appear to produce similarly sharp images at the wide end and the RF lens might have a slight advantage at the long end.
+In the image quality comparison, the two lenses produce similarly sharp images at the wide end, and the RF lens has the advantage at the long end.
 At f/4, the RF lens has less peripheral shading but the EF lens has less shading at narrower apertures.
 Expect the RF lens to create larger stars from bright light sources when a small aperture is used.
 The RF lens has less geometric distortion at the wide end and very slightly more at the long end.

 There are many other lenses that could be compared to the Canon RF 15-35mm F2.8 L IS USM Lens.
 Use the tools on this site to create your own comparisons.

 Add the Canon RF 15-35mm F2.8 L IS USM Lens to the growing list of reasons to get a Canon RF mount mirrorless interchangeable lens camera.
 This lens offers the complete package.